 Even better yet, do it all with a graphic.
 Why?
 Well, on top of the fact that visual content gets viewed much more easily, graphics get shared very frequently.
 So, if you post a good topic of conversation via an image, you increase your chances of having it shared, and thus increase brand awareness.

 Check out some of Spotify’s questions.
 Not only are the questions tailored to their brand (online music streaming), but they’re open enough so that just about everyone has an answer.
 Whether or not they post a comment, many people will think of an answer in their head, thus engaging with the post.

 Also notice, each question is designed in line with Spotify’s signature green, black and white, and is branded with the Spotify logo, ensuring it will all be traceable back to them, should any of these questions get passed around a lot.
 Remember to always link your work back to yourself in some way!

 Last, but definitely not least, is infographics.
 In short, people love infographics, they can’t get enough of them.
 In fact, infographics are shared 3x more than any other piece of visual content.
 So, it’s safe to say, making an infographic will boost your share numbers and when used and executed correctly, they can be incredibly powerful tools that help communicate a lot of information really quickly and thoroughly.

-Infographics are eye catching, far more so that plain black type on a white background.
-We notice them, we get absorbed by them, we read them and then we share them to others, continuing the cycle of the graphic.
+Infographics are eye-catching.
+We notice them, we get absorbed by them, we read them and then we share them with others.

 Check out the way Studio-C has summarised a few paragraph’s worth of data within one nautical-themed infographic, making their content super shareable and easy to read.